 Exchange Agreement No. 34

 b.
-The private natural or legal persons engaged in the exportation of goods and services must receive the payment of their exporting activity exclusively in foreign currency, except for the transactions processed through the Convenio de Pagos y Créditos Recíprocos de la Asociación Latinoamericana de Integración (ALADI) (ALADI Reciprocal Payment and Credit Agreement) and the Sistema Unitario de Compensacion Regional de Pagos (SUCRE) (Unitary System of Regional Payment Setoff).
+The private natural or legal persons engaged in the exportation of goods and services must receive the payment of their exporting activity exclusively in foreign currency, except for the transactions processed through the Convenio de Pagos y Créditos Recíprocos de la Asociación Latinoamericana de Integración (ALADI) (ALADI Reciprocal Payment and Credit Agreement) and the Sistema Unitario de Compensación Regional de Pagos (SUCRE) (Unitary System of Regional Payment Setoff).
 To that end, the VCB will inform such transactions to the Tax and Customs Administration.

-Exchange Agreement No. 34 became effective upon publication in the Official Gazette
+The Exchange Agreement entered into effect upon its publication in the Official Gazette.

-In order to access Exchange Agreement No. 34, please click here.
+In order to access the Exchange Agreement, please click here.